graetz23/coolSAA1064/README.md

 ## Change Log

 **20200413**
+  - released version v1.1:
+    - due to [issue \#1}(https://github.com/graetz23/coolSAA1064/issues/1), the created _setup()_ method for calling 'Wire.begin()',
+    - by version 1.1, call 'saa1064.setup()' in arduino's 'setup()'.
+  - released version v1.:
     - added standard say mathods:
       - sayOn, sayOFF, and sayGO,
       - sayOPEn, sayPLAY, sayLOAd, and sayDISC.
     - Therefore I
       - moved '-' from id 26 to 27,
       - moved ']' from id 27 to 28,
       - moved '°' from id 28 to 29,
       - added 'Y' to as id 26.
     - moved \_init() method to line _100_ to fix it there for referencing,
     - In honors to the _discontinued_ SAA1064, rewritten readme, added pictures, examples, ..

 **20140215**
   - first stable implementation available.